Microwave body warmer collection

 There are some forms of pain for which cold therapy is preferred over heat therapy and this includes acute injuries or pain, as well as inflammation, bruises and swelling.

-Microwaveable warmers can also be great ways to cool you down and provide cold therapy.
+Many of these wheat bags are also designed to cool you down and provide cold therapy.
 Simply place the product in a grip seal bag and place in the freezer for around 2 or 3 hours.
 Once cold, they are great for easing aches and pains including bruises and sprains or just cool you down on a hot day.

 Here is a summary of which form of treatment may be most effective for your problems: